False reports of gunfire cause ‘stampede’ at Brooklyn train station

 Outside, an image tweeted by another person showed dozens of people waiting outside the station.

-One woman described the ordeal as the “scariest moment.”
+A woman tweeted the ordeal was the "scariest moment."